 In the study, several species of the canidae family were divided in 3 groups.

-In group A were gathered specimens with irises that were lighter than their facial pupils and with other facial markings that made the eyes easy to locate.
+In group A were gathered specimens with irises that were lighter than their pupils and with other facial features that made the eyes easy to locate.

 The animals in this group included the grey wolf, coyote and the golden jackal.